 Procedures 4.f. asks the analyst if an insurer that is within the scope of AG-53 has filed the required reporting within the AOMR.
 Further guidance on that reporting is provided below in procedure #5.

-Procedure #5 asks the analyst to document any concerns based on the review of the actuarial memorandum.
+Procedure #5.
+Document any concerns based on the review of the actuarial memorandum.
 Additional procedures the analyst may consider performing are provided if additional concerns exist based on the review of the RAAIS, the actuarial memorandum and the asset adequacy testing performed.
 The procedures should be used to help identify how the insurer will fund a negative cash flow.
 Procedures 5.a. through 5.d. are applicable to insurers utilizing the New York 7 actuarial interest rate scenario tests.
 Procedure 5.e. is applicable to other cash flow scenario testing.
 Explanations of negative cash flow provided by the appointed actuary should explain how the insurer will: 1) sell marketable assets and which type; or 2) borrow, with an explanation of any existing agreements to include security, duration and notice period required.
 If the appointed actuary wrote in his/her report that the insurer expects to sell assets, the modeling should be consistent for the sale of assets.
 Likewise, if the appointed actuary wrote that the insurer expects to borrow, then the modeling should be consistent with borrowing.
 If the insurer expects to borrow, the analyst should consider asking the insurer if a formal Lending Agreement is in place.

 Procedure 5.f. is applicable to AG-53 reporting on high-yield complex assets.
 Refer to the guidance above regarding the scope of which insurers are included in this reporting requirement.
 In line with the goals of AG-53 to provide uniform guidance and clarification of requirements for the appropriate support of certain assumptions for asset adequacy analysis performed by life insurers, the analyst or reviewing state actuary, should consider if the reporting identifies any concerns, including the following examples that may warrant further investigation or follow-up with the insurer.

-Reserve adequacy and claims-paying ability in moderately adverse conditions, including conditions negatively impacting cash flows from complex assets;
+Reserve adequacy and claims-paying ability in moderately adverse conditions, including conditions negatively impacting cash flows from complex assets.

-Rationale supporting changes in assumptions, year-over-year;
+Rationale supporting changes in assumptions, year-over-year.

-Expected gross returns and related risks (including default rates);
+Expected gross returns and related risks (including default rates).

-Factors supporting margins on asset-related assumptions;
+Factors supporting margins on asset-related assumptions.

-That assumptions fit reasonably within the risk-return spectrum;
+That assumptions fit reasonably within the risk-return spectrum.

-The extent to which high-yielding assets are supporting major product categories;
+The extent to which high-yielding assets are supporting major product categories.

-Sensitivity testing results regarding reinvested complex assets supporting life insurer business;
+Sensitivity testing results regarding reinvested complex assets supporting life insurer business.

-Identifies expectations in practice regarding the valuation of complex assets within asset adequacy analysis; and,
+Identifies expectations in practice regarding the valuation of complex assets within asset adequacy analysis.